misterspeedy/FsExcel/README.md

      style="width: 800px;" />

 ---
-## Tables from Types
+## Tables from Records

-You can create a table of cells from an instance or a sequence of any type having serializable fields - for example a record type.
+You can create a table of cells from an F# record or a sequence of F# records.

 Use `Table.fromInstance` or `Table.fromSeq` and provide